 - Turn on/off lights around the house according to the time of the day and the weather OR on demand via smartphone, wall-mounted tablet or voice control (no mind-control yet!)

 - For each heating zone, set the right thermostat set points depending on the season and weather

 - Maintain the temperature in each zone of the house based on that zone’s thermostat set point

-- Automatically turn on/off the humidifier in the baby’s nursery based on humidity in the room.
+- Automatically turn on/off the humidifier in the baby’s nursery based on the measured humidity in the room.

 - At night, turn lights on in the stairs when motion is detected.
 Switch it off after 5 minutes of no motion.

-- If motion is detected when the alarm system is armed, turn on security camera recording and turn on the right outside lights
+- If motion is detected when the alarm system is armed, turn on QNAP Surveillance Station camera recording and turn on the correct outside lights.

-- Take snaps/videos based on different triggers such as new post or a doorbell push
+- Take snaps/record Surveillance Station videos based on different triggers such as new post or a doorbell push.

 - Send me email alerts when anything unusual happens in the house or if the alarm system is triggered